whitecube/php-prices/README.md

 Each `Price` object has a `Brick\Money\Money` instance which is considered to be the item's raw, per-unit & exclusive amount.
 All the composition operations, such as adding VAT or applying a discount, are added on top of this base value.

-It is always best to work with amounts are represented in **the smallest currency unit (minor values)** such as "cents".
+It is always best to work with amounts represented in **the smallest currency unit (minor values)** such as "cents".

 You can set this basic value by instantiating the Price directly with the desired `Brick\Money\Money` instance: